 Wilbert Joseph Richard is a native of the city of Opelousas in south-west Louisiana.
 He recalls his father Joseph Richard as a hardworking and authoritative figure.
 As well as being a successful farmer, Joseph owned his own trucking company.

-Wilbert can remember his great-grandfather Rodolph and Rodolph’s brothers.
-He also recalls his great-grandmother Lesima.
+Wilbert can remember his great-grandfather Adolph and his brother, Rodolph.
+He also recalls his great-grandmother Armina.
 ‘She had long, long hair down the back and she would always give us an Indian head nickel.’
-Rodolph and Lesima lived across the street from where Wilbert lived next to his grandfather Bertrand.
-He used to ask his great-grandfather questions and learnt that Rodolph lived during a time when only white people were allowed to vote.
-However, Wilbert recalls that ‘He (Rodolph) looked white, he was really light skinned.’
-Rodolph’s youngest son Herbert (Wilbert’s great-uncle) was the first black person in that area to be allowed to vote – ‘He was in the papers and everything.’
+Adolph and Arnina lived across the street from where Wilbert lived next to his grandfather Bertrand.
+He used to ask his great-grandfather questions and learnt that Adolph lived during a time when only white people were allowed to vote.
+However, Wilbert recalls that ‘He (Adolph) looked white, he was really light skinned.’
+Adolph’s youngest son Herbert (Wilbert’s great-uncle) was the first black person in that area to be allowed to vote – ‘He was in the papers and everything.’

 Prohibition, whisky and Prison

 Wilbert can recall his grandparents telling him that only the white children were allowed on the school bus.
 ‘The blacks would all pile up in someone’s truck and then go round picking up the kids to bring them to school.’
 They were all farmers and eventually their campaigns led to school buses being provided for the black community.

 Initially, the family didn’t own their own farms.
 ‘They started off sharecropping but then my grandfather, him and his brothers, they all bought their own property… My Daddy worked with them and then he got a little truck and started hauling sweet potatoes.’

 Bertrand took risks with the prohibition laws and ended up in prison twice.
 ‘It was back in the time of prohibition so my grandfather, they had no way of making any money, so he would make whisky’.